-Tray of oil pastels and art supplies to assist with trauma and anxiety release in therapy sessions.
+Tray of oil pastels and art supplies to assist with trauma and anxiety release in therapy sessions in Byron Shire.

 Arts Psychotherapy

-Abstract watercolour painting created during a creative art therapy session in Mullumbimby.
+Abstract watercolour painting created during a creative art therapy session in Mullumbimby, demonstrating expressive arts techniques.

 Art therapy has been used for centuries, but in modern Australian society it was only fully recognized as a therapeutic practice about 30 years ago.
 It is well known that art and other creative activities have beneficial effects such as stress release, self-soothing, transformation of troubling emotions, as well as giving pleasure and joy.
 Painting, drawing, sculpting, as well as dancing, movement and music, have been used as expressive means since the beginning of human culture, often replacing verbal communication.